-In order to promote transition of initial message submission from port 25 to port 587, MSAs SHOULD listen on both ports.
-MSAs MUST require authentication on port 587 and SHOULD require authentication on port 25.
+In order to promote transition of initial message submission from port 25 to port 587, MSAs MUST listen on port 587 by default and SHOULD have the ability to listen on other ports.
+MSAs MUST require authentication on port 587 and SHOULD require authentication on any other port used for submission.
 MSAs MAY also listen on other ports.
-Regardless of the ports on which messages are accepted, MSAs MUST NOT permit relaying of unauthenticated messages to other domains (i.e., they must not be open relays).
+Regardless of the ports on which messages are accepted, MSAs MUST NOT permit relaying of unauthenticated messages to other domains.
+That is, they must not be open relays.

-As delivered from the factory, MUAs SHOULD attempt to find the best possible submission port from a list of alternatives.
-That list SHOULD include the SUBMISSION port 587 as well as port 25.
-The ordering of that list SHOULD try the SUBMISSION port 587 before trying port 25, and MAY try other ports before, between, or after those two ports.
+As a default, MUAs SHOULD attempt to find the best possible submission port from a list of alternatives.
+The ordering of that list SHOULD try the SUBMISSION port 587 first.
 Since most MUAs available today do not permit falling back to alternate ports, sites SHOULD pre-configure or encourage their users to connect on the SUBMISSION port 587, assuming that site supports that port.